Home Caroline Browne Master Logo RGB.jpg

 More recently, I’ve added the body and breath into the therapeutic picture.
 This certainly feels more complete.
 Because every client's adaptation to their life experience is unique to them I like to, together, create a therapeutic map that fits with already known strengths and other parts that might be available for change.
 Within our relationship I draw from a range of therapeutic models and techniques – somatic psychology, structural dissociation, sensorimotor psychotherapy, trauma-sensitive yoga, internal family systems, attachment theory and Havening Techniques.

-I mostly draw from sensorimotor psychotherapy and IFS to support trauma healing and reconnection.
-Sensorimotor Psychotherapy, developed by Pat Odgen PhD, supports mindful exploration of the body and how it organises around wellness, attachment wounds and traumatic experience.
-It offers a way to track and transform embodied patterns with care and curiosity.
+I mostly draw from sensorimotor psychotherapy and IFS.
+Sensorimotor Psychotherapy, developed by Pat Odgen PhD, supports a mindful exploration of the body and how it organises around wellness, attachment wounds and traumatic experience.

 IFS understand the psyche is made up of parts—each with positive intentions—and a core Self that is naturally compassionate and wise.
-Trauma can force parts into extreme roles and casue them to carry pain.
+Life experiences often force parts into extreme roles and casue them to carry pain.
 The IFS process gently supports these parts to release old burdens and restore trust in Self-leadership.

 SYP1309 Banner 4 Interests Update FA.jpg